Beto O'Rourke: Caucus memberships

+Unsuccessful campaigns

 2018 U.S. Senate campaign

-As O'Rourke was considering entering the 2018 Senate race in Texas, political experts considered him a "longshot" candidate.
+As O'Rourke was considering entering the 2018 U.S. Senate race in Texas, political experts considered him a "longshot" candidate.
 Ben Terris of The Washington Post said he was suffering from a "bug" causing "mass delusions that the old rules of politics no longer apply."
 He asked, "Can a Democrat really win in this deeply red state—against Cruz, who will be running one of the best-financed campaigns in the country?
 And can he do so on a positive message about Mexicans in an era when calling them rapists helped make a man president?"

 No Democrat had been elected to statewide office in Texas since 1994.
 On March 31, 2017, O'Rourke formally announced his candidacy for the United States Senate seat held by incumbent Republican Ted Cruz.
 In March 2018, O'Rourke became the Democratic Party nominee, winning 61.8 percent of the primary vote.
 O'Rourke campaigned in all of Texas's 254 counties.
 He said he planned to run a positive campaign, not focused on Donald Trump or Ted Cruz.

 O'Rourke's campaign received significant national attention for its ability to draw large crowds and extensive use of social media.
 He ran his campaign without professional pollsters or consultants, and relied on volunteers with no experience running a political campaign.
 His campaign employed the use of mass text messages.
 According to the 2018 third-quarter report from the FEC, his campaign spent US$7.3 million on digital advertising alone (in contrast with Cruz's $251,000).
 His first ad was filmed on an iPhone.

 O'Rourke often highlighted his days as a rock musician with Foss in interviews.
 By March 2018, Dan Solomon of Texas Monthly remarked that O'Rourke "seemingly can't escape a single profile without the words 'punk rock Democrat' appearing in the headline".
 Political observers and journalists felt that O'Rourke's punk past became an important element of his image and political outlook.
 In an op-ed for The New York Times, Mimi Swartz expressed her belief that O'Rourke's former membership in a punk band had likely boosted his appeal with millennials.

 O'Rourke posted to social media daily, including Instagram, Twitter, and Facebook, and livestreamed his activities traveling the state, such as skateboarding in a Whataburger parking lot, washing clothes at a laundromat, and "blockwalking" in his constituents' neighborhoods.
 He encouraged supporters to post selfies they had taken with him to social media.
 Some of his videos went viral, including his position on NFL players "taking a knee" and police brutality against unarmed black men.
 Supporters said O'Rourke's "promise of compassion", more than any specific policy position, drew their support.